tanem/media-query-facade/README.md

 ### mq.on(query, callback, context)

-Register a `callback` which will be executed with the given `context` on entry of the given `query`.
-Query aliases may also be used.
+Register a `callback` which will be executed with the given `context` on entry of the given `query` or alias.
 If `context` is not specified, it will default to the `mq` instance.

 ```js
 mq.on('(max-width: 400px)', function(){});